 - education on IPF and how to manage the condition

-Keeping to a treatment plan can help people with IPF manage the condition and improve their quality of life.
+Keeping to a treatment plan can help people with IPF manage the condition and

 Steps that people can take to manage IPF include:

 - keeping track of symptoms and letting a healthcare professional know if they worsen